TransatAR-Dev-Team/TranslatAR/README.md

 #### Run All Tests

 This is the main command you should run before committing code.
-It executes all unit and integration tests will stop immediately if any suite fails.
+On macOS and Windows, this will run everything.
+On Linux, it will run the backend tests and print a warning that the Unity tests are being skipped.

 ```sh
 ./scripts/run_all_tests.sh
 ```

-#### Run Only Unit Tests
+#### Run Backend Tests Only

 To run only the fast unit tests for all services, use the following command.
 This is useful for quickly checking for errors.